Beckwith–Wiedemann syndrome: Neoplasms

 Most children (>80%) with BWS do not develop cancer; however, children with BWS are much more likely (~600 times more) than other children to develop certain childhood cancers, particularly Wilms' tumor (nephroblastoma), pancreatoblastoma, and hepatoblastoma.
 Individuals with BWS appear to only be at increased risk for cancer during childhood (especially before age four) and do not have an increased risk of developing cancer in adulthood.
 If 100 children with BWS were followed from birth until age ten, about 10 cases of cancer would be expected in the group before age four, and about 1 case of cancer in the group would be expected between age four and ten.

 In addition to Wilms tumor and hepatoblastoma, children with BWS have been shown in individual case reports to develop ganglioneuroma, adrenocortical carcinoma, acute lymphoid leukemia, liver sarcoma, thyroid carcinoma, melanoma, rhabdomyosarcoma, and mesoblastic nephroma.

 Wilms tumor, hepatoblastoma, and mesoblastic nephroma can usually be cured if diagnosed early.
 Early diagnosis allows physicians to treat the cancer when it is at an early stage.
 In addition, there is less toxic treatment.
-Given the importance of early diagnosis, all children with BWS should receive cancer screening.
+Given the importance of early diagnosis, all children with BWS should be offered cancer screening.

 An abdominal ultrasound every 3 months until at least eight years of age is recommended and a blood test to measure alpha-fetoprotein (AFP) every 6 weeks until at least four years of age.
 Families and physicians should determine screening schedules for specific patients, especially the age at which to discontinue screening, based upon their own evaluation of the risk-benefit ratio.